 The Emory University Libraries & Information Technology and the Stuart A. Rose Manuscript, Archives, and Rare Book Library announce a new faculty development opportunity related to teaching excellence at Emory University.
 The Rose Library Faculty Teaching Fellowship provides instructional and financial support to faculty who wish to develop a new course or redesign an existing course which makes significant and regular use of the collections and resources within the Rose Library.

 The Rose Library currently offers a robust menu of services and support to faculty across the University, but the Faculty Teaching Fellowship will train faculty on how to effectively teach with archives.
 Through monthly workshops and consultations, the program will provide faculty with an intense period to develop their courses including research within the collections, archives assignment design, and session planning with the support of their cohort members and archives staff.

-The following activities comprise the 2018 program:
+The following activities will comprise the program:

 Monthly workshops: The fellows will meet as a cohort once a month throughout the spring semester in a workshop setting.
 Lunch will be provided.

 Meetings will be conducted as a combination of discussions and workshop activities.
 Pre-work will be assigned each month to encourage discussion and aid in course development.

 Upon acceptance into the program, faculty will be asked to participate in a poll to determine the monthly meeting dates for Spring.